M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 9 active-X
+Version 9.8 Revision 10 active-X

-A small fix in syntax color procedure
+A small fix in group objects (hard to explain).

 When fist time run the interpreter do this in M2000 console: